JacobUH/Coogify-Music-App/README.md

 ### Created By: Team 10
 [![Coogify Official](https://lh3.googleusercontent.com/drive-viewer/AKGpihaIj9HcF_CWGdvme_tIn6zQy1IRAYwMyMJgnSJtnE3-zO7obHuBj3v-p8FyGCS4wUo92dDz9x-mddF8bIZUzbsbBAfoQPTr9vA=s1600-rw-v1)](http://3.18.22.13:5173/)

 Welcome to the repository for Coogify Music!
-Created at the Univarsity of Houston in the COSC 3380 Database Systems class.
+Created at the University of Houston in the COSC 3380 Database Systems class.
 This application project is a collaboration of Team 10 in the Database Systems class.

 You can check out the Figma here Jacob used to design the interface of the web application: [Coogify Figma](https://www.figma.com/file/ltTh4kdESnNopkHbfQzhZy/Coogify-Music-Interface?type=design&node-id=0-1&mode=design&t=HVVXC6FgRquDLLsT-0)